sehoven/aays401/README.md

 run ">npm test" which runs jest run ">npm test -- --watch" this will run any tests that have been changed

-## Creating Documentation Using APIDOCS
+## Creating Documentation Using Apidocs

 * After adding some documentation using APIDOCS format.
 Your will need to update the /docs/apidocs folder.
 * To do this go into the gulpfile.js file, and edit the paths for the files with documentation